 The third was during what is commonly referred to as the "winter of discontent" (1978-1979).
 Seemingly some discontent had developed within the higher echelons of the society.
 A consequence was that in early 1979 the Howell’s stood down from the committee.
 This followed what has been described as a rather turbulent committee meeting.
 Their house in Swinton then ceased to be the focus of the society administration and publishing.
 Ian Collier also stood down at the same time but did renew his association a couple of years later.

 By the late 1970’s the hobby was changing.
-Haulage ‘bashing’ was becoming more popular and the number of new members was declining.
+Haulage, the travelling behind different locomotives, often referred to as ‘bashing’, was becoming more popular and the number of new members was declining.
 Other societies with similar aims had either already ceased or were diversifying.
 However, the society continued to offer a program of excursions for the locomotive spotter although membership was falling significantly despite membership drives.